Giovanni Franken

-Giovanni Francesco Zacharias Franken (born 14 November 1977) is a professional football coach and former player.
+Giovanni Francesco Zacharias Franken (born 14 November 1977) is a professional football coach and former player who is assistant coach of the Curaçao national team.
+Born in the Netherlands, Franken represented the Netherlands Antilles at international level.

-Born in the Netherlands, Franken, a midfielder, represented the Netherlands Antilles at international level.
-He was also the head coach of the Aruba national football team between October 2013 and August 2015.
+He was the head coach of the Aruba national football team between 2013 and 2015.

 Club career

 Born in Rotterdam, Franken played club football for Feyenoord, DOTO, Dordrecht, VVM, RKC Waalwijk, BVV Barendrecht and RVVH.
 He moved from DOTO, where he was captain, to BVV Barendrecht in May 2006.
 He signed for RVVH in February 2007.

 International career

 Franken represented Netherlands Antilles at international level, earning eight caps between 2004 and 2008, which included seven games in FIFA World Cup qualifying matches.